— RESTORED HOME CLOSED in the summer of 2026 —

 Restored Home gave me my voice back.
 My confidence began to grow in the Lord again.
 I was feeling useful and connected, and like my broken story had a place in the Kingdom of Jesus.
 Over the last five years, I feel like I’ve healed beside you and have been handed the most sacred treasure.
 We are a community of broken, but not hopeless women–BELOVED by the Lord and cared for in extravagant ways.
 It was the ministry I never wanted, but in time came to deeply love.

-But if I’m honest with you, I’m so weary.
-This is heavy, heavy work.
-Each day as I meet with women on Zoom or wrote out more of my story, I’ve walked back into the pit so I can be shoulder to shoulder beside you.
-This has been incarnational ministry.
-I have cried with you, begged the Lord with you, and prayed for you with tears and angst.
-We have worked towards healing together.
-And it has been hard fought, hasn’t it??
 But this has all taken a toll on me.
+Working online is lonely.
+Carrying my own pain along with the pain of others is heavy.
 I don’t say that to have your pity, but just to be honest.
-Add to that needing to work a second job to support my family, a tragedy that nearly sunk me, dwindling financial support for Restored Home, and a difficult and long season of depression and anxiety–I knew something needed to change.
+The ministry of Restored Home is becoming less and less viable–emotionally, spiritually, financially and relationally.
+Add to that needing to work a second job to support my family, dwindling financial support, and impacts on my mental and physical health–I knew something needed to change.
 In 2024, I began meeting with a counselor (again!), and I began praying and working towards clarity on what steps I needed to take to safeguard my wellbeing and my longevity in ministry.
-That time and space also allowed me to really think and consider what I loved most in this world–what made my heart beat with joy and longing.
+That time and space also allowed me to really think and consider what I find most life-giving.

 This January, a church here in my town of Glasgow, where dear friends work on staff, approached me about joining their staff team as their (first ever!)
 Women’s Minister.
 Over the last five months, I’ve gone through rounds and rounds of interviews, meetings, times of prayer with family and friends, and personal prayer and reflection.
 In time, the church offered me the job, and I joyfully accepted.